PawseySC/container-workflows/_episodes/04-long-running-containers.md

 ---

 ### Starting a long-running service in a container ###
 Containers are useful for running services, like web-servers etc. Many come packaged from the developers, so you can start one easily, but first you need to find the one you want to run.
-You can either search on [dockerhub.com](dockerhub.com), or you can use the **docker search** command.
+You can either search on [Docker Hub](https://hub.docker.com), or you can use the **docker search** command.
 Nginx is a popular web-server, let's look for that:

 ```
 > docker search nginx